markuskont/salt-elasticsearch/README.md

 # vagrant

 This repository is meant to be used as a local development environment.
 Easiest way to get started is to use virtualbox provider.
+Only elasticsearch 5.x is currently supported.

 ```
 vagrant up